TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 3/Mark 3.1.md

 ---

-And he entered again into the synagogue; and there was a man there who had his hand withered.
+He entered again into the synagogue, and there was a man there who had his hand withered.